openhab/org.openhab.binding.zwave/doc/zwaveme/zmekfobs_0_0.md

 ### Parameter 11: Command to Control Group A

 Set Command to Control Group A
-This parameter defines the command to be sent to devices of control group A when the related button is pressed.
-Default Value: 08
+<p&gtThis parameter defines the command to be sent to devices of control group A when the related button is pressed.
+Default Value: 08</p&gt
 The following option values may be configured -:

 | Value  | Description |